serinakode/keki_app/README.md

 - The data models and attributes
 - Working with an API

-# 7. What I've learned
+# 7. What I've Learned
 - Properly use git and branches
 - ERD should not be messy.
 - Colour choice considering what element should be focused more